alemar11/ios-watchos-tvos-macos-resources/README.md

 * [MBMapPulseAnimation](https://github.com/ManickB/MBMapPulseAnimation)
 * [NearBy](https://github.com/VishalNandoriya/NearBy) - iOS app to find nearby places using MapKit.
 * [PRGLocationSearchBar](https://github.com/ispiropoulos/PRGLocationSearchBar) - Control used to show a search bar which can fetch your location as well as geocode a search string.
+* [ScrollViewMinimap](https://github.com/nicoelayda/ScrollViewMinimap) - ScrollViewMinimap is a control for adding minimap functionality to UIScrollView.
 * [SnapLocation](https://github.com/ziligy/SnapLocation) - Swift micro-app that snaps your current location and writes it to pasteboard, it also optionally saves a map image in photos.
 * [STLocationRequest](https://github.com/SvenTiigi/STLocationRequest) - UIViewController-Extension which is used to request the User-Location, at the very first time, in a simple and elegent way written in Swift.
 * [SwiftLoggly](https://github.com/vigneshuvi/SwiftLoggly) - Simple way to logging with rich feature framework in Swift.